|Approved by||Chief Financial Officer|

 Residential accommodation (such as the University owned flats and Toroa House) are considered exempt supplies.
 No GST is charged on these supplies and conversely no GST is able to be claimed on any expenses incurred in the making of these exempt supplies.

-However, where residential accommodation is let for short periods of time (generally less than 6 weeks at a time i.e. University flats rented for conferences), the rentals received are subject to GST and full GST of 15% should be added when charging guests.
+However, where residential accommodation is let for short periods of time (generally less than 6 weeks at a time i.e. University flats rented for conferences), the rentals received are subject to GST and full GST of 15 per cent should be added when charging guests.

-GST is charged at a reduced rate of 11.40% on all accommodation in University Residential Colleges (e.g. Unicol, Arana).
+GST is charged at a reduced rate of 11.40 per cent on all accommodation in University Residential Colleges (e.g. Unicol, Arana).
 This rate is recalculated periodically.
 Full GST is able to be claimed on all expenses relating to this supply.

-This rate is not the full 15% GST rate due to the following:
+This rate is not the full 15 per cent GST rate due to the following:

-- University Colleges are classed by the IRD as a residential establishment which is a hotel or hostel where 70% of the occupants are expected to reside for more than 4 weeks.
+- University Colleges are classed by the IRD as a residential establishment which is a hotel or hostel where 70 per cent of the occupants are expected to reside for more than 4 weeks.

-- The act then says that GST is able to be charged at 60% of the standard rate of GST on the accommodation portion of the fees in a residential establishment for the whole of the period if the recipient agrees to stay more than 4 weeks (60% x 15% = 9.0%).
+- The act then says that GST is able to be charged at 60 per cent of the standard rate of GST on the accommodation portion of the fees in a residential establishment for the whole of the period if the recipient agrees to stay more than 4 weeks (60 per cent x 15 per cent = 9.0 per cent).
 The accommodation portion includes charges for cleaning, maintenance, electricity, phone TV etc.

-- All other charges such as meals, drinks and laundry are charged at the full GST rate of 15%.
+- All other charges such as meals, drinks and laundry are charged at the full GST rate of 15 per cent.

-- Therefore the University split rate of 11.4% is based on 60% of the accommodation fees being at a rate of 9.0% and the remaining 40% of charges relating to charges at the full rate of 15%.
+- Therefore the University split rate of 11.4 per cent is based on 60 per cent of the accommodation fees being at a rate of 9.0 per cent and the remaining 40 per cent of charges relating to charges at the full rate of 15 per cent.

-- GST at the full rate of 15% should be charged on all short term accommodation where the recipient has agreed to stay for less than 4 weeks. (for conferences etc).
+- GST at the full rate of 15 per cent should be charged on all short term accommodation where the recipient has agreed to stay for less than 4 weeks. (for conferences etc).

-GST is charged at the full rate of 15% on all commercial accommodation (motel / hotel type premises).
+GST is charged at the full rate of 15 per cent on all commercial accommodation (motel / hotel type premises).
 Full GST is able to be claimed on all expenses relating to this supply.

-However, if a resident stays for more than 4 weeks in commercial accommodation then GST is charged on the full amount of accommodation for the first 4 weeks then GST is charged on only 60% of the accommodation in excess of 4 weeks (equating to a GST rate of 9.0%).
+However, if a resident stays for more than 4 weeks in commercial accommodation then GST is charged on the full amount of accommodation for the first 4 weeks then GST is charged on only 60 per cent of the accommodation in excess of 4 weeks (equating to a GST rate of 9.0 per cent).
 All other charges such as meals, drinks and laundry are charged at the full rate.